flavio-cadete-cko/datadog-to-terraform/README.md

 ---

+### CLI version

+1. Create your monitor or dashboard in the Datadog UI and copy the JSON.
+2. Two possibilities:

+- Use standard input
+  - Run `yarn convert` in the terminal
+  - Paste the JSON, terminating input with CTRL-D
+- Use a file:
+  - Save JSON to a file, say `dashboard.json`
+  - Run `yarn convert dashboard.json`

 ## Contributing

 We'd love for folks to contribute!
 Feel free to add your own ideas or take a look at the issues for inspiration.
 The [Contributing Guide](CONTRIBUTING.md) explains development setup and the release process.